Polo: Pakistan

 The annual Shandur Polo Festival at Shandur Top in Chitral District is an international event attended by enthusiasts from all over the world.
 The Shandur polo ground at Shandur Pass is the world's highest, at approximately 3734 m.
 The governing body of polo in Pakistan is the Pakistan Polo Association.
-There are more than twenty-one polo clubs in Pakistan and over forty polo championships held all over the country every year.
+There are more than twenty-one polo clubs in Pakistan and over forty polo championships are held all over the country every year.
 Pakistan has qualified for the preliminary rounds of the World Polo Championship three times.
-Pakistan's Hissam Ali Haider is the highest capped played in the Asian circuit.
+Pakistan's Hissam Ali Haider is the highest-capped player in the Asian circuit.
 He has played for Cartier in the St. Moritz Snow Polo World Cup and the Commonwealth team in the Royal Salute Coronation Cup, both of which were won by his team.

 United Kingdom

 Polo match between the United Kingdom and Spain at Club Puerta de Hierro, 1922.
 The English side was represented by Frederick A. Gill and Teignmouth P. Melvill whilst the Spanish were represented by Alfonso XIII and the Duke of Peñaranda amongst others.

 The governing body in the United Kingdom is the Hurlingham Polo Association, dating from 1875, which amalgamated with the County Polo Association in 1949.
 The UK Armed Forces Polo Association oversees the sport in the three armed services.